NGI0: How the FSFE Helps Free Software Developers Engineer a Better Internet

 Joop Ringelberg, Perspectives-core Project

-To that end, since November 2018 the FSFE has been since November 2018 a partner organisation of Next Generation Internet Zero (NGI0), which is a coalition of thirteen non-profit organizations from all over Europe coordinated by the NLnet Foundation.
+To that end, since November 2018 the FSFE has been a partner organisation of Next Generation Internet Zero (NGI0), which is a coalition of thirteen non-profit organizations from all over Europe coordinated by the NLnet Foundation.
 Coming under the overall NGI umbrella, the purpose of NGI0 is to provide financial grants and technical support to researchers and developers who are working on Free Software solutions that contribute to the establishment of the Next Generation Internet.

 FSFE Provides Assistance to Free Software Developers Through NGI0

 As part of the technical assistance rendered to NGI0 participating software projects, the FSFE focuses on providing guidance on best practices for communicating the components, licenses, and copyrights associated with software packages.
 We are happy to share an update on the impact and progress that the FSFE and the project as a whole have had.